vertuoza/compose-tailscale/pr-env-api/docs/setup-guide.md

 ```

 This script will:
+- Check if Docker, Docker Compose, and Tailscale are installed
-- Create a `.env` file with the necessary configuration
+- Create a `.env` file with the necessary configuration (if it doesn't exist)
+- Prompt you to enter your Tailscale auth key and domain
+- Create data and logs directories
-- Build and start the Docker container
+- Build and start the Docker containers
+- Make the API server accessible at `http://localhost:3000` and via Tailscale at `https://pr-env-api.tailf31c84.ts.net`

+> **Security Note**: The installation script will prompt you for your Tailscale auth key, which is used to authenticate the PR Environment API Server with Tailscale.
+You can get your Tailscale auth key from the [Tailscale admin console](https://login.tailscale.com/admin/settings/keys).

 ### 4. Verify the Installation